opengeospatial/CitSciIE/README.md

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the standard set forth in this document, and to provide supporting documentation.

 # er_template
-This is a template proposed for Testbed-14 Engineering Reports.
+This is a template proposed for Testbed-14 Engineering Reports but we are using it here for the CitSciIE.
 The objective is for editors to check this out (Clone a version) and begin editing it with a tool such as e.g. Atom editor and Asciidoctor conversion tool.

 Note that the files index.adoc, 0-preface.adoc, asciidoctor.css, and all files in folder _resources_ should not be modified.
 Please begin with file er.adoc.
 The file er.adoc has instructions in the form of comment.
 These don't need to be removed.
 Other files have helper texts that provide instructions.